KimboTodd/kimblog/_posts/learnInPublic.md

 And that is pretty much it.
 That summarizes the reason this blog exists.

-If you're interested in improving, I highly recommend this article to you and you may enjoy my blog too.
+If you're interested in improving, I highly recommend this article to you, and you may enjoy my blog too.

 ---

-The following is for myself, but to stretch my learning-in-public muscles I'm going to put it out there.
+The following is for myself, but to stretch my learning-in-public muscles, I'm going to put it out there.

 - [x] Take daily notes using only [Obsidian](https://obsidian.md/) because it is searchable and legible.
 Use the links feature.
 - [x] Make the thing you wish you had found.
 - [x] Write blogs and tutorials and cheatsheets.
 - [x] Speak at meetups and conferences.
 - [ ] Ask and answer discussions online.
-- [ ] Create Youtube videos or Twitch streams.
+- [ ] Create YouTube videos or Twitch streams.
 - [ ] Start a newsletter.
 - [ ] Draw cartoons.
 - [ ] Enjoyed a coding video?
-Reach out to the speaker/instructor and thank them, and ask questions.
+Reach out to the speaker/instructor and thank them and ask questions.
 - [ ] Attend conferences and summarize what you learned.
 - [ ] Make PR’s to libraries you use.
 - [ ] Teach workshops.